coreos/tectonic-docs/Documentation/account/create-account.md

 ## CoreOS License and Pull Secret

-The *CoreOS License* and *Pull Secret* are required to access container images for CoreOS products.
+The *CoreOS License* and *Pull Secret* are required to install Tectonic and access container images for CoreOS products.

-Provide the License and Pull Secret during Tectonic Installation to enable cluster access.
-When requested, click the *copy and paste* link to open a window containing these strings.
+When requested during Tectonic Installation, [sign in][sign-up] to your CoreOS account, and click the *copy and paste* link to open a window containing these strings.
 Then, copy and paste them into the appropriate fields during the installation process.

 <div class="row">
   <div class="col-lg-10 col-lg-offset-1 col-md-10 col-md-offset-1 col-sm-10 col-sm-offset-1 col-xs-10 col-xs-offset-1">